Yorkshire holiday cottages to rent

 If it’s about the financials, then invest for high rental yield to maximise your income over potential capital gains.
 Do the numbers all add up?

-If you are buying your holiday let purely to maximise rental yield, don’t be influenced by your own choice of location.
-Just because you like a remote hideaway miles from anyone with no internet connection, doesn’t mean that it will appeal to your guests.
+If you are buying your holiday let for maximum rental yield, don’t be beholden to your own choice of location.
+You may like a remote hideaway miles from anyone with no internet connection, however, that doesn’t mean that it will appeal to all guests.

 If the property is an established holiday let and the vendor is adding a premium for the rentals, ask the current owner for evidence of previous rental income.
 Don’t overpay for the established business if the figures don’t stack up.

-Review search sites such as (rightmove/zoopla) to research sold prices for similar properties.
+Research sites such as Rightmove/Zoopla for sold prices for similar properties.
 Establish if the house has been reduced and how long it’s been on the market, use this information to negotiate.
-You can also set an alert on Rightmove and it will email you each time a vendor lists a property in an area that interests you.
+Rightmove alerts are great for being the first to hear about properties with the right features in your preferred area.

 Holiday Home Insurance